 Ladders may be classified under two broad categories, the portable and the fixed.
-Since the portable ladder is a rather hazardous piece of equipment, every effort should be made, wherever possible to replace it by fixed stairs, fixed ladder, scaffolding or any other suitable arrangement.
+Since the portable ladder is a rather hazardous piece of equipment, every effort should be made, wherever possible to replace it with fixed stairs, fixed ladder, scaffolding, or any other suitable arrangement.
 Not using ladders where required is a common cause of serious accidents.
-Men climb on machines, equipment, boxes, barrels, etc. to get access to places above the floor and thus get involved in accidents.
+Men climb on machines, equipment, boxes, barrels, etc.

 Ladders should rest on firm ground and its top should extend at least 1 meter above the place of landing.

 Step (Swing back) ladders and folding trestle ladders:

 In situations where there is no suitable facility to lean the ladders, such a ladder should be the right choice.
 Step (Swing back) ladders are generally provided with a convenient platform and a handrail at the top.

 Where the length of a fixed ladder exceeds 9 meters it is necessary to provide a crinoline for ensuring the safety of the user.
 Alternatively, a suitable fall arrester should be used.
 In the fall arrester aside runs smoothly up and down a steel cable fitted along with the center of the ladder.
 The slide is attached to the user’s belt by a chain.
 The slide moves up and down the cable as long as the user climbs or descends at the normal speed.
 If the user falls, the abrupt pull on the slide causes it to catch on the cable and thus the fall is arrested (controlled).

 Transport of ladders

 Ladders should be carried always with the leading end at least 2 meters above the ground.
 Long and heavy ladders should be carried by two or more persons.
 The ladder is safest and easiest to climb when it is at an angle of about 75 degrees to the horizontal, i.e to a slope of about four vertical to one horizontal.